EtienneSIG/Azure_ScamDetection/README.md

 ## Summary

 This script uses the Azure Cognitive Services Computer Vision API and OpenAI GPT-4 API to analyze and tell if the image is an scams.
-It extracts the text from the image (OCR), sends it to the GPT-4 model for translation and returns the result.
+It extracts the text from the image (OCR), sends it to the GPT-4 model for analysis.

 ## Azure requirement
  - Have a computer vision service deployed in your tenant ( https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/cognitive-services-computer-vision-api/)